 Ronald Rufin, a 106.3 FM CDO manager, said Gempesaw had been a block-time commentator since 2019 and had become a regular program anchor after the May 2022 nationwide elections, according to a state-run Philippine News Agency report.

 Radio block-time reporters, who lease airtime from a radio station, have been frequently targeted in provincial areas of the Philippines, according to CPJ research.

 106.3 FM CDO did not respond to CPJ’s email and Facebook messages.
 A pinned post on the station’s Facebook page features a montage of Gempesaw’s segments, punctuated by a message saying, “You will be remembered.”

 Gempesaw formerly worked as a government official heading an economics office in the Cagayan de Oro City Hall that was in charge of all public markets in the city under then-Mayor Vicente Mayo, according to news reports.

-CPJ called multiple Cagayan de Oro City police stations for comment, but no one would comment on the case.
+CPJ called multiple Cagayan de Oro City police stations for comment, but did not receive any responses to questions about the case.